 The proposed format is designed for a venue in which people can come together, in conditions that foster positive exchange, safety, and enthusiasm to promote hope and spark action.

 The summit model is described as a four-day process/event, bringing large groups of people together.
-It is built upon principles of AI and organizational change and an overview of both is provided.
+It is built upon principles of AI and organizational change, and an overview of both is provided.

-Authors walk through how to prepare for a summit, planning, and designing, conducting the actual program, and approaches for implementing and supporting the changes identified during the program.
+Authors walk you through how to prepare for a summit, planning, and designing, conducting the actual program, and approaches for implementing and supporting the changes identified during the program.

 As supporting material, a sample participant workbook, worksheets, and practical tools are provided as well.